MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 # Overview

-You can now use your Customer Insights data within Azure Synapse Analytics.
+You can now use your Customer Insights data within [Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is).

 # Prerequisites

-To configure the connection from Customer Insights to Azure Synapse Analytics and use your Customer Insights data within Azure Synapse Analytics, the following reprequisites must be met:
+To configure the connection from Customer Insights to Azure Synapse Analytics and to use your Customer Insights data within Azure Synapse Analytics, the following prerequisites must be met:

   > [!NOTE]
   > Using Customer Insights data in Azure Synapse Analytics is only working if the following prerequisites, in particular the role assignments, are respected.